March 01, 2022

 Deploy it inside a new Koyeb App, clicking the Deploy to Koyeb button in the readme.
 You land on the pre-filled App creation page to deploy the application.

-In the Ports section, disable the Public exposure of the service by clicking the switch.
+In the Exposed ports section, disable the Public exposure of the service by clicking the switch.

-Change the application name from express-on-koyeb to oauth2-proxy-on-koyeb and hit the Create App button.
+Change the App name to oauth2-proxy-on-koyeb and click Deploy

 Our Koyeb App is created, and our sample application is being deployed.
 We can now move to the next section.